QCD matter at a finite magnetic field and nonzero chemical potential: Introduction

 Compared with other models, the HRG model is a relatively simple approach.
 It gives a good description of the LQCD data on the thermodynamic observables as well as the fluctuations of conserved charges at vanishing magnetic field in the low temperature region, both at zero \cite{HRG_model_mu=0_1,HRG_model_mu=0_4, HRG_model_mu=0_5} ($\mu= 0$) and nonzero chemical potentials ($\mu\neq 0$) \cite{HRG_model_mu=/0_1,HRG_model_mu=/0_2,HRG_model_mu=/0_3}.
 In Ref. \cite{HRG_1}, a modified HRG model was developed to include the effects of finite magnetic field.
 This model was utilized to investigate the effect of the magnetic field on the QCD EoS \cite{HRG_1, HRG_2} and the fluctuations of conserved charges at vanishing chemical potentials \cite{mag_fluct_corre_HRG_0,mag_fluct_corre_HRG_1,mag_fluct_corre_HRG_2, mag_fluct_corre_HRG_3}.
 In the high-temperature limit, the ideal parton gas (IPG) model \cite{parton_gas_model_0} was used to describe the thermodynamic observables and the EoS in the QGP phase \cite{parton_gas_model_1, parton_gas_model_2, parton_gas_model_3}.
 It was also employed to estimate the fluctuations and correlations of conserved charges in the high temperature region \cite{IPG_fluct_1, IPG_fluct_2}.
 The estimation well described the results from the LQCD calculation when an ideal and massless quark gas was considered \cite{IPG_fluct_2}.
 In Ref. \cite{mag_fluct_corre_LQCD_1}, this model was generalized to include the effects of finite magnetic field at zero chemical potential.

-In this work, in order to investigate the effects of the finite magnetic field as well as the nonzero chemical potential on the QCD matter, we employ the HRG (IPG) model to describe the EoS in the hadronic (QGP) phase and interpolate these two equation of states with a smooth crossover.
+In this work, in order to investigate the effects of the finite magnetic field as well as the nonzero chemical potential on the QCD matter, we employ the HRG (IPG) model to describe the EoS in the hadronic (QGP) phase and interpolate these two equations of state with a smooth crossover.
 This interpolation method has previously been employed, for instance, to study the temperature dependence of thermodynamic properties in the chiral limit with massless pions and light quarks \cite{parton_gas_model_1}.
 In our implementation, the hadronic sector includes free hadrons and resonances with masses up to 2.5 GeV/c², while the QGP sector consists of massless gluons and massive $u$, $d$, and $s$ quarks.
-We will first investigate the QCD matter at the LHC energy where $\mu\approx0$ GeV and $eB \approx 10~m_{\pi}^2$ to explore the effect of the strong magnetic filed.
+Moreover, anomalous magnetic moment (AMM) effects of both charged and neutral particles are neglected.
+We will first investigate the QCD matter at the LHC energy where $\mu\approx0$ GeV and $eB \approx 10~m_{\pi}^2$ to explore the effect of the strong magnetic field.
 Then we will study the QCD matter at the RHIC energy where $\mu\neq0$ and $eB\approx m_{\pi}^2$ to probe both the effects of the finite magnetic field and the nonzero chemical potential.
 Finally, we will present the second-order fluctuations and correlations of conserved charges as a function of temperature calculated from our model and compare them with the results from LQCD.

 This paper is organized as follows.
 In sect. \ref{sec:calculation}, we describe the HRG model, the IPG model, and construct a QCD EoS under a finite magnetic field and chemical potential to calculate thermodynamic quantities, as well as the fluctuations and correlations of conserved charges.
 In sect. \ref{sec:results}, we analyze the effects of chemical potential and magnetic field on the thermodynamic quantities and compare the fluctuations and correlations of conserved charges obtained from our model with LQCD results.
 Finally, the conclusion is given in sect. \ref{sec:conclusions}.